point85/caliper/README.md

 *Product Unit*

 A unit of measure that is the product of two other units is defined as a product UOM.
-An example is a Joule which is a Newton�metre.
+An example is a Joule which is a Newton-metre.

 *Quotient Unit*